-During my research into this period in our history, I’ve been helped by a large number of people who have either given their time, knowledge or memories freely to help me build this picture.
-There is always a danger in naming names that you miss someone important, so to avoid this, at the moment I’m just going to say a huge “Thank You” to everyone that’s been involved in helping me move this from “just” a series of names on a shed wall to what you are now reading.
-Especially, thanks need to go to those friends & families of the men in question who have been so generous with sharing their memories and memorabilia with me and to my friend Stuart & his dad Barrie who, having spotted the signatures in their shed had the presence of mind to protect them behind a thick sheet of perspex
+During my research into this period in our history, I’ve been helped by a large number of people who have freely given of their time, knowledge or memories to help me build this picture.
+There is always a danger in naming names that you miss someone important.
+So to avoid this, I’m just going to say a huge “Thank You” to everyone that’s been involved in helping me move this from “just” a series of names on a shed wall to what you are now reading.

-I’d also like to thank Arthur Brett, one of the people who posts on to the World War 2 Talk website as he kindly spent the time in researching through some of his resources to provide many of the PoW details that you see on the site.
-Stuart Hadaway of the RAF Museum at Hendon has been really helpful in researching information out on Flt Lt John Harder.
-To John Levesley who provided much of the information on the two American pilots – Elledge & Gillespie – and who built the Winkton Website and to Stephen Fryer who pulled together the information on the RAF Harrowbeer website
+I’d also like to specifically thank the following people.
+Arthur Brett – one of the people who posts on to the World War 2 Talk website.
+He kindly spent the time in researching through some of his resources to provide many of the PoW details that you see on the site.
+Stuart Hadaway of the RAF Museum at Hendon who has been really helpful in researching information on Flt Lt John Harder.
+John Levesley who provided much of the information on the two American pilots – Elledge & Gillespie – and who built the invaluable Winkton Website .
+Finally, Stephen Fryer who pulled together the information on the RAF Harrowbeer website .

-The shed is in a small village in Normandy, France by the name of St Vigor des Mezerets which is to the North West of Conde sur Noireau and South West of Caen
+The shed is in a small village in Normandy, France.
+It is named St Vigor des Mezerets and lies to the North West of Conde sur Noireau, and South West of Caen.